-You are going to love this DIY Valentine’s globe when you add it to your holiday decorations.
+You are going to love this Valentine’s Day globe upcycle when you add it to your holiday decorations.
 Our master bedroom is navy, blush, and gold, so after V-day it’s heading to my room!
-So let’s get started!
+So, let’s get this tutorial started!

-I have had this small world globe for a few months.
+This small world globe has been in my stash for a few months.
 I had been wanting to add a globe to our home decor so when I saw it, I grabbed it.
-I got it from Five Below for $2.50; what a steal.
+I got it from Five Below for $2.50; what a steal!
 It’s nearly Valentine’s Day, so I thought this was the perfect time to use it.

 We will be using vinyl to cut 1 John 4:19 to place on the globe.
 The scripture states “We love because He first loved us.”
-Following the tutorial I will be adding a devotional and a short prayer.
-I will be doing this once a week, as I feel God moving me to do so.
-I am thinking of titling these tutorials “Crafter & Christian,” or “Devotional Design.”
-I haven’t decided, but if you have a good idea for a title, please use the comment section to send me your ideas, or you can also use social media to float me your ideas.
+This is a Designing Devotion post, so following the tutorial I will be adding a devotional and a short prayer.
+I will be adding these posts as I feel God moving me to do so.

-Items you need for your Valentine’s DIY Globe.
+Items you need for your Valentine’s Day globe:

 - small globe

 - gold vinyl or stencils

 First you need to detach the globe from the stand.
 Simply pull out on each end of the stand where it meets the globe, and the globe easily comes out.
 You can learn from my mistake here.
 I spray painted both the globe and the stand metallic blush pink.
 Four coats and 48 hours later, I put it back together.
 It did not look like I thought it would!